libretro/docs/docs/guides/install-android.md

 ### Sideloading

+#### Install unknown apps

+Android may prompt `For your security, your phone currently isn't allowed to install unknonw apps from this source.
+You can change this in Settings`.
-* Android may tell you that `the app doesn’t have permission to install APKs`.
-Click the available `Settings` button in that prompt.
+* Click the available `Settings` button in that prompt.
-* In the next menu, turn on the toggle allowing the app install APKs.
+* In the `Install unknown apps` menu, toggle on `Allow from this source` to permit the app to install APKs.
 * `Hit the back button` to return to your installation.

-### Allowing APK installations blocked by Google Play Protect
+#### Allowing APK installations blocked by Google Play Protect

 To install RetroArch from non-Google Play sources (F-Droid, retroarch.com, etc), ensure Google Play Protect either approves it or disable the service entirely.

-#### Method 1: "Install anyway" in Google Play Protect
+##### Method 1: "Install anyway" in Google Play Protect

 ![google-play-protect_-_install-anyway-1.png](../image/guides/google-play-protect_-_install-anyway-1.png)